 A portion of the neural engine is protected within the Secure Enclave.
-This AI converts data provided by the TrueDepth platform into mathematical representations.
+This machine-learning algorithm converts data provided by the TrueDepth platform into mathematical representations.
 These numbers are encrypted and stored in the file system, as the Secure Enclave's 4MB of storage is only used for 256-bit elliptic curve private keys.

-When a file is created on the device, the AES engine generates and uses a new 256-bit "per-file" key to encrypt the data as its written to the flash storage.
-This key is then encrypted using a class key and stored in the file's metadata, which in turn is encrypted with a random file system key created when iOS or iPadOS was first installed.
+When a file is created on the device, the AES engine generates and uses a new 256-bit "per-file" key to encrypt the data as it's written to the flash storage.
+This key is then encrypted using a class key and stored in the file's metadata, which in turn is encrypted with a random file-system key created when iOS or iPadOS was first installed.

 The Secure Enclave stores the class key and handles all wrapped file keys, meaning these keys are never revealed to the application processor.
-On devices that use the Apple File System, the file system metadata key is encrypted using the Secure Enclave's Hardware UID (Unique Identifier) key.
+On devices that use the Apple File System, the file-system metadata key is encrypted using the Secure Enclave's Hardware UID (Unique Identifier) key.
 The SoC's firmware encrypts all keys stored within the Secure Enclave.